iamkevla/SDF/readme.md

-Web Projects repo
+# SDF Angularized

-Tool for managing Software Requirements
+Tool for managing Software Requirements redone using [AngularJS]